 In other articles, we’ve spoken about experiments in hotels with towels, tricks the mind plays on us when we drink wine and how the word New can impact your sales and marketing strategy immensely.

-In this piece, we’re going to talk about The Ikea Effect, explaining what it is and how you can use it for success in your business’ strategy.
+In this piece, we’re going to talk about The Ikea Effect in business, explaining what it is and how you can use it for success in your business’ strategy.

 Firstly, What is The Ikea Effect?